APlatner/AllWrite/README.md

 ## v1.0 goals

-- Create, edit, save, close and delete files up to 4KiB in size.
+- Create, edit, save, close and delete files up to 4KiB in size. - Implemented
-- Have working hotkeys, and text area.
+- Have working hotkeys, and text area. - Implemented
-- Render using OpenGL calls.
+- Render using OpenGL calls. - Implemented
 - Display file name, size, location, etc...
-- Use a split buffer to store text, no multiline edits
+- Use a split buffer to store text, no multiline edits - Implemented
-- try to get copy-pasting to work
+- try to get copy-pasting to work - Not implemented
-- No syntax highlighting, or bracket matching.
 - Only on linux to start with.

 ## TODO